 - A framework for phasing and communicating about large enterprise initiatives

 - The basis for effort estimation for process improvement work

 - Outlines and agendas for training and software testing

 - The categories and sub-categories for the information architecture that governs the storage, versioning, and permissioning of process maps and supporting information

 Prioritizing the BPM Initiative

 BPM is never an academic exercise that proceeds in a vacuum.
-At a given point in time, businesses face concurrent and sometimes competing needs for such exigencies as shifts in strategy, revenue growth, cost containment, and pressure to replace legacy software applications.
+At a given point in time, businesses face concurrent and sometimes competing for needs for such exigencies as shifts in strategy, revenue growth, cost containment, and pressure to replace legacy software applications.
 While these needs may be thought of as distinct projects, the business process hierarchy can be used as a tool to coordinate effort so that the concurrent changes to a single process area can be implemented together.
 This makes it easier for end users to absorb the changes.